 This GPU is targeted towards people who play competitive titles which have good enough graphics but not much demanding so that a wide range of people can enjoy them, such as CS-GO, R6 Seige, Fortnite etc.

 The design of the graphics card feels normal with not much bells and whistles as it is supposed to be a low-end graphics card.
 Though the build quality of the GPU can be improved by a lot, especially the fan quality seems to be a consistent issue for a lot of people.
-The fan becomes a bit noisy after few months though it won’t completely stop working leading to a thermal throttle.
+The fan becomes a bit noisy after a few months though it won’t completely stop working leading to a thermal throttle.
 This graphics card includes 1 x DP port, 2 x HDMI port and 1 x DVI port and under high loads, it can consume around 75-watts.

 A good feature to compensate for this issue is that the GPU’s fan can be completely stopped while it is below a specific threshold.
 This threshold can also be customized by using the software utility provided by gigabyte named as XTREME Engine Utility.
 This graphics can also support four displays due to rich outputs on the back.